 Linezolid, like many other antibiotics, has a mechanism of action based around the ribosomal subunit, particularly the 50S subunit, where it binds 23S rRNA to prevent the formation of a functional 70S subunit, which is a necessary component of translation.

-Since this drug’s mechanism blocks the creation of the required 70S subunit, translational production of peptide chains cannot take place; this leads to cell stagnation and death in some cases, though Linezolid is primarily bacteriostatic.
+Since this drugâs mechanism blocks the creation of the required 70S subunit, translational production of peptide chains cannot take place; this leads to cell stagnation and death in some cases, though Linezolid is primarily bacteriostatic.

 This medication is used to combat resistant gram-positive organisms, especially pneumonia and skin infections secondary to staphylococcus and streptococcus.

-One of the major uses of Linezolid in today’s clinical setting is as an alternative to vancomycin in fighting MRSA infections, particularly in those who may not be suitable candidates for vancomycin use.
+One of the major uses of linezolid in todayâs clinical setting is as an alternative to vancomycin in fighting MRSA infections, particularly in those who may not be suitable candidates for vancomycin use.

-VRE (Vancomycin-Resistant Enterococci) are organisms that continue to be a concern due to their deleterious effects, broad drug resistance, and difficulty in being eradicated.
-It has been discovered that certain VRE strains are even now developing resistance to Linezolid.
+VRE (Vancomycin Resistant Enterococci) are organisms that continue to be a concern due to their deleterious effects, broad drug resistance, and difficulty in being eradicated.
+It has been discovered that certain VRE strains are even now developing resistance to linezolid.

-Thrombocytopenia is the most common blood dyscrasia caused by Linezolid.
+Thrombocytopenia is the most common blood dyscrasia caused by linezolid.
 Careful monitoring of platelet count and symptoms of bleeding, particularly in patients on antiplatelet therapy such as aspirin, is warranted.

-Sensation changes, such as numbness, tingling, burning, and itching can occur with Linezolid use.
+Sensation changes, such as numbness, tingling, burning, and itching, can occur with Linezolid use.
 This drug is also associated with optic neuropathy, as well as diminishment or loss of proprioception, vibration, and/or temperature sensations.

 Foods such as aged cheese, fava bean pods, soy sauce, soybean-based foods, cured or aged meat, sauerkraut, beer on tap, and Marmite yeast extract should be avoided in patients taking Linezolid, as they contain high amounts of tyramine.
-Additionally, food at risk of being spoiled, including meat, poultry, or fish should all be avoided in patients currently taking Linezolid.
+Additionally, food at risk for being spoiled, including meat, poultry, or fish, should all be avoided in patients currently taking Linezolid.
 Consumption of these foods can lead to tyramine excess, which may result in dangerous blood pressure changes and the associated symptoms of chest pain, tachycardia, confusion, headaches, nausea and vomiting, vision changes, epistaxis, and anxiety.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.